-3.3 INSTALLTION OF AIR BARRIER SYSTEM
+3.4 INSTALLTION OF AIR BARRIER SYSTEM

-A. Inside and Outside Corners:

-- 1. Seal inside and outside corners of sheathing boards with a strip of self-adhering vapor permeable membrane extending a minimum of 3 inches on either side of the corner detail. - a.
-Prime surfaces as per manufacturers' instructions and allow to dry.
+- A. Inside and Outside Corners: - 1.
+Seal inside and outside corners of sheathing boards with a strip of self-adhering vapor permeable membrane extending a minimum of 3 inches on either side of the corner detail. - a.
+For inside corners, pre-treat the corner with a continuous 1/2 inch bead of termination sealant. - b.
+Prime surfaces as per manufacturers' instructions and allow to dry. - c.

-- b.
 Align and position self-adhering transition membrane, remove protective film and press firmly into place.
-Ensure minimum 2 inches overlap at all end and side laps of membrane. - c.
-Roll all laps and membrane with a counter top roller to ensure seal.

-B. Transition Areas:

-- 1. Tie-in to structural beams, columns, floor slabs and intermittent floors, parapet curbs, foundation walls, roofing systems and at the interface of dissimilar materials as indicated in drawings with self-adhering air barrier transition membrane. - a.
+Ensure minimum 2 inches overlap at all side laps and minimum 3 inches overlap at all end laps of membrane. - d.
+Roll all laps and membrane with a counter top roller to ensure seal. - B. Transiton Areas: - 1.
+Tie-in to structural beams, columns, floor slabs and intermittent floors, parapet curbs, foundation walls, roofing systems and at the interface of dissimilar materials as indicated in drawings with self-adhering air barrier transition membrane. - a.
 Prime surfaces as per manufacturers' instructions and allow to dry. - b.
 Align and position self-adhering transition membrane, remove protective film and press firmly into place.
 Provide minimum 3 inch lap to all substrates. - c.
 Ensure minimum 2 inch overlap at all end and side laps of membrane. - d.
-Roll all laps and membrane with a counter top roller to ensure seal.

-C. Windows And Rough Openings:

-- Wrap head and jamb of rough openings with specified self-adhering transition membrane as detailed.
+Roll all laps and membrane with a counter top roller to ensure seal. - C. Windows And Rough Openings: - 1.
+Wrap head and jamb of rough openings with specified self-adhering transition membrane as detailed.
 Place specified sill flashing membrane across sills and end dam terminations. - a.
 Prime surfaces as per manufacturers' instructions and allow to dry. - b.
 Align and position self-adhering transition membrane, remove protective film and press firmly into place.
 Ensure minimum 2 inch overlap at all end and side laps of membrane. - c.
-Roll all laps and membrane with a counter top roller to ensure seal.

-D. Through-Wall Flashing Membrane:

-- 1. Apply through-wall flashing membrane along the base of masonry veneer walls and over shelf angles as detailed. - a.
+Roll all laps and membrane with a counter top roller to ensure seal. - D. Through-Wall Flashing Membrane: - 1.
+Apply through-wall flashing membrane along the base of masonry veneer walls and over shelf angles as detailed. - a.
 Prime surfaces and allow to dry, press membrane firmly into place, over lap minimum 2 inches at all end and side laps.
-Promptly roll all laps and membrane to ensure the seal. - b.
+Promptly roll all laps and membrane to ensure the seal.

+- b.
 Applications shall form a continuous flashing membrane and shall extend up a minimum of 8 inches up the back-up wall. - c.
 Seal the top edge of the membrane where it meets the substrate using termination sealant.
 Trowel-apply a feathered edge to seal termination to shed water. - d.
 Install through-wall flashing membrane and extend 1/2 inch from outside edge of veneer.
-Provide "end dam" flashing as detailed.

-E. Primary Air Barrier:

-- 1. Apply self-adhering membrane complete and continuous to prepared and primed substrate in an overlapping shingle fashion and in accordance with manufacturer's recommendations and written instructions.
+Provide "end dam" flashing as detailed. - E. Primary Water-Resistive Air Barrier: - 1.
+Apply self-adhering membrane complete and continuous to prepared and primed substrate in an overlapping shingle fashion and in accordance with manufacturer's recommendations and written instructions.
 Stagger all vertical joints. - a.
-Prime surfaces as per manufacturers' instructions and allow to dry.

-Renovations to St. Martin's Home Little Sisters of the Poor Baltimore, MD

-- Align and position self-adhering transition membrane, remove protective film and press firmly into place.
-Ensure minimum 2 inch overlap at all end and side laps of membrane - c.
-Roll all laps and membrane with a counter top roller to ensure seal. - d.
+Cut to manageable sections, align and position self-adhering membrane to substrate, remove top panel of protective release film and press firmly into place. - b.
+Ensure alignment, hold membrane in place to avoid wrinkles and sequentially remove remaining panels of protective film and press firmly into place. - c.
+Ensure minimum 3 inch overlap at all ends and 2 inch side laps of subsequent membrane applications. - d.
+Pressure roll all membrane surfaces, laps and flashings with a counter top roller or 'J-roller' to ensure appropriate surface adhesion. - e.
 At the end of each days work seal the top edge of the membrane where it meets the substrate with termination sealant.
-Trowel apply a feathered edge to seal termination and shed water.
+Trowel-apply a feathered edge to seal termination and shed water.